Skip to content

 .days(Int)Once every N days

-init(shouldCheckReview:)Custom logic
+init(shouldCheckReview:)Custom predicate

 This project is a Swift Package Manager module that uses the Skip plugin to build the package for both iOS and Android.